Introduction: Sales Tax Collection – Obligations & Compliance

 The registration requirements for the federal GST account satisfy the requirements for the provincial sales taxes in those provinces which have adopted the HST, while the provinces that maintain separate systems have their own administrative requirements.

-a) A fixed place of business of the particular person, including
+- A fixed place of business of the

 - A place of management, a branch, an office, a factory or a workshop, and